-Schools are prioritizing community well-being like never before.
-They recognize that young people thrive academically when they feel connected and emotionally healthy, and social, emotional and mental well-being support reduces the risk of a range of negative outcomes - from mental illness to decreased risky behavior to school absenteeism.
+Educators are prioritizing students' social and emotional growth like never before.
+They recognize that young people thrive academically when they feel their best, and comprehensive supports and services reduce the risk of a range of negative student outcomes-from mental illness to school failure.

-They are also aware serious mental health concerns among children and adolescents have risen in recent decades.
-Yet mental health and well-being is just one of many competing demands on schools' resources, which creates pressure to offer a quick fix and move on.
+They are also aware mental health problems among children and adolescents have risen in recent decades.
+Yet mental wellness is just one of many competing demands on schools' resources, which creates pressure to offer a quick fix and move on.